balena-io/docs/pages/reference/base-images/base-images.md

 Since the release of multicontainer on the balenaCloud platform, we now recommend the use of multiple containers and no longer recommend the use of an initsystem, particularly systemd, in the container as it tends to cause a myriad of issues, undefined behaviour and requires the container to run fully privileged.

 However if your application relies on initsystem features, it is fairly easy to add this functionality to a balenalib base image.
 We have provided some examples for [systemd](https://github.com/balena-io-library/base-images/tree/master/examples/INITSYSTEM/systemd/systemd) and [openRC](https://github.com/balena-io-library/base-images/tree/master/examples/INITSYSTEM/openrc).
+Please notice that different systemd versions require different implementation so for Debian Jessie and older, please refer to this [example](https://github.com/balena-io-library/base-images/tree/master/examples/INITSYSTEM/systemd/systemd ) and for Debian Stretch and later, please refer to this [example](https://github.com/balena-io-library/base-images/tree/master/examples/INITSYSTEM/systemd/systemd.v230).

 Generally for systemd, it just requires installing the systemd package, masking a number of services and defining a new [`entry.sh`](https://github.com/balena-io-library/base-images/tree/master/examples/INITSYSTEM/systemd/systemd/entry.sh) and a [`resin.service`](https://github.com/balena-io-library/base-images/tree/master/examples/INITSYSTEM/systemd/systemd/resin.service).
 The `Dockerfile` below demonstates this: